 Rossmann is named in honor of Michael Rossmann, Purdue's Hanley Distinguished Professor of Biological Sciences.
 More information about his life and impact on Purdue is available in an ITaP Biography of Michael Rossmann.

-Rossmann consists of five logical sub-clusters, each with a different memory/storage configuration.
-All nodes in the cluster have dual 12-core AMD Opteron 6172 processors and 10 Gigabit Ethernet (10GigE).
+Rossmann consisted of five logical sub-clusters, each with a different memory/storage configuration.
+All nodes in the cluster had dual 12-core AMD Opteron 6172 processors and 10 Gigabit Ethernet (10GigE).